 I am currently a Humanities Teaching Fellow at the University of Chicago in the Department of Philosophy and in the College.
-Before that, I received my PhD in the University of Chicago’s Joint Program in Ancient Greek and Roman Philosophy, under the supervision of Martha Nussbaum and Gabriel Lear.
+I received my PhD in the University of Chicago’s Joint Program in Ancient Greek and Roman Philosophy, under the supervision of Martha Nussbaum and Gabriel Lear.
 I was a Mellon Foundation-University of Chicago fellow and an affiliated doctoral fellow at the Franke Institute for the Humanities.
-Before coming to the University of Chicago, I received my BA from St. John’s College.
+Before coming to the University of Chicago, I received my BA from St. John’s College, Santa Fe.

 I can be reached at rhanlon11 [at] uchicago [.] edu